 Glenn Karisch concentrates his practice in estate planning, probate and trust law.
 Glenn provides quality, caring and personal service to his clients.
 He is known as a "go-to" lawyer, not only for traditional estate planning, probate and trust services, but also for unusual and difficult trust, planning, administrative or litigation problems.
 Many of his clients are referred by other probate lawyers around the state because of his acknowledged expertise in handling out-of-the-ordinary cases.

 Glenn has been named one of the Best Lawyers in America and one of Texas's "Super Lawyers" in Texas Monthly magazine every year since 2003.
 He has written and spoken extensively at advanced legal education courses for attorneys on estate planning, probate and trust topics, including drafting and administering court-created trusts for incapacitated persons, drafting estate planning documents that protect the surviving spouse, understanding and implementing the Uniform Prudent Investor Act and the Uniform Principal and Income Act, understanding recent probate, guardianship and trust law changes and using the Internet in an estate planning practice.
 He is the owner and sponsor of The Texas Probate Web Site (texasprobate.com) and the Texas Probate email mailing list for attorneys.
 He works with the Texas Legislature on probate, guardianship and trust legislation.
 He brings special expertise to assisting clients with charitable giving strategies, calling on his experience working with the Texas Methodist Foundation.
 Glenn is frequently sought out by clients and other attorneys for help in handling especially difficult or out-of-the-ordinary planning and administration problems.
-He also serves as an expert witness on estate, probate and trust issues.
+He also serves as mediator of estate and trust disputes and as an expert witness on estate, probate and trust issues.